Hester Swift, June 2020

-Public international law governs the conduct of states and international organisations, and the relations between them.
-Areas of public international law include air law, diplomatic relations and the law of armed conflict.
+Public international law governs the conduct of states and international organisations and the relations between them.
+Areas of public international law include air law, diplomatic law and the law of armed conflict.

 The Statute of the International Court of Justice, article 38(1), is often used to define the sources of public international law.
-It lists the following sources: treaties; international custom (hence 'customary international law'); generally recognised principles of law; judicial decisions; and the teachings of publicists, that is, leading scholars.
+It lists the following sources: treaties; international custom (hence 'customary international law'); generally recognised principles of law; judicial decisions; and the teachings of publicists (leading scholars in the field of public international law).
 Judicial decisions and the teachings of publicists are classed as secondary sources (art.
 31(1) (d)).

-IALS Library has a large public international law collection, comprising several treaty series; numerous international law reports; hundreds of yearbooks and journals, print and electronic; and thousands of monographs.
-A large area of the second floor reading room is devoted to international law, and additional holdings are kept in the basement Reserve and Offsite Store.
+IALS Library has a large public international law collection, comprising several treaty series; numerous series of international law reports; hundreds of yearbooks and journals; and thousands of monographs.
+A large area of the third floor reading room is devoted to international law, while additional holdings are kept in the basement Reserve and Offsite Store.
 IALS also subscribes to many online databases with substantial international law content.

-A treaty is a written agreement between two or more states or international organisations.
+A treaty is a written agreement between two or more states, governed by international law (Vienna Convention on the Law of Treaties, 1969, art.2(1)(a)).
 It does not necessarily have the word 'treaty' in its title: it could call itself a 'convention', 'agreement', or something else.

 General treaty sources

 The entire UNTS is available free on the UN Treaty Collection website, with details of signatures, ratifications and so on.
 It is also in Hein Online's UN Law Collection.
 IALS has the bound set up to vol. 2174 (2002), including cumulative indexes; all volumes are kept in the IALS Offsite Store.